-Students in Agricultural and Environmental Plant Sciences begin with core courses that provide a thorough introduction to three concentrations: Environmental Horticultural Science, Fruit and Crop Science, and Plant Protection Science.
+Students in Plant Sciences begin with core courses that provide a thorough introduction to three concentrations: Environmental Horticultural Science, Fruit and Crop Science, and Plant Protection Science.

 Each concentration, in turn, has required courses, which may be shared by other concentrations.
 In the first year, students explore curriculum and professional opportunities to enable them to choose a concentration.
 In consultation with their advisor, students have the flexibility to select electives within the concentrations according to their career goals and interests.

-The Agricultural and Environmental Plant Sciences major has specific learning objectives.
+The Plant Sciences major has specific learning objectives.
 At graduation, students will be able to:

 - Demonstrate technical competence in their concentration by identifying the majority of globally important food, and/or ornamental plants and demonstrating applications of theoretical sciences to their production, maintenance and post-harvest handling.